sketchplugins/plugin-directory/README.md

 - [User Flows](https://github.com/abynim/userflows), by Aby Nimbalkar: Generate user walkthroughs from Artboards in Sketch.
 - [Userflows](https://github.com/faridsabitov/sketch-user-flows), by Farid Sabitov: Plugin for generating easy to use user flows in Sketch
 - [Utility Belt](https://github.com/frankko/utilitybelt), by Frank Kolodziej: An always-expanding collection of simple, focused plugins for Sketch.
-- [Vectary](https://github.com/vectary/vectary-sketch-plugin), by Vectary: Place your Sketch design into a predefined 3D mockup or your custom 3D element.
+- [Vectary 3D](https://www.vectary.com/sketch), by Vectary: Place your Sketch design into a predefined 3D mockup or your custom 3D element.
 Set your desired perspective in 3D and place the result into the scene with one click.
 - [Versions](https://versions.sympli.io/), by Sympli: Version control and collaboration for Sketch.
 - [ViewController for Framer](https://github.com/awt2542/viewcontroller-for-framer), by Andreas Wahlström: Multi step user flows in Framer.js
 - [VisualEyes](https://github.com/loceye/sketch-visualeyes), by Loceye: Your professional AI design assistant.